supuwoerc/utils/README.md

 # @supuwoerc/utils

-A collection of utility functions for JavaScript/TypeScript, including array, object, string, math, and promise helpers.
+A collection of utility functions for JavaScript/TypeScript.

 ## Features